6. Having an Anxious Nervous Owner/Handler

 These dogs have probably received a lot of human love during their lives, but their owners have failed to set rules and boundaries for polite play with other dogs.
 Their play fighting dominance makes these dogs unsafe for other dogs to be around.

-3. Frustrated Pent-Up Energy and Contained Isolation - Exercise & Socialization Void
+3. Frustrated Pent-Up Energy from Being TooIsolated and Not Getting Enough Exercise

 A big back yard is not heaven for a dog.
 It's a large bathroom and place to stretch his legs.
 The yard is an extension of the home's confinement and isolation.
 Dogs are very social animals.
 They need positive physical and mental challenges with a daily walk and regular socialization.
 They are not meant for solitary confinement.
 Dogs naturally know how to relate to other dogs.
 They fall off the wagon when denied the chance to regularly polish their social skills with other dogs, and if their handler becomes tense and stressed when around other dogs.